 How can I stop bleeding gums immediately?
 It’s impossible to get gums to immediately stop bleeding.
 In most cases, good oral hygiene and extra cleaning in those areas will help stop your gums from bleeding after a couple of weeks.

 How can I stop bleeding gums naturally?
 Physically removing plaque biofilm and keeping your gums clean is essential to stop bleeding.
-Incorporating products that contain essential oils can help to control bacterial levels.
+Incorporating products that contain essential oils can help to control germs levels.
 Daily brushing and proper flossing are crucial.

 Does bleeding gums mean I have some kind of infection?
 Yes.
 Healthy gums do not bleed.
 The bleeding is because of inflammation and tissue deterioration in those areas.
 However, certain medical conditions such as anemia may make your gums more prone to bleeding.

 What causes a child’s bleeding gums?
 Children may not have the best dexterity to thoroughly clean their teeth and gums.
 As a result, it’s easy for them to develop gingivitis, which in turn leads to bleeding.